 Is Her Based on a True Story?

 No, ‘Her’ is not based on a true story.
 In a way, though, the movie is a cautionary tale about technology that is exceptionally relevant in the current context of rampant tech development.
 In actuality, ‘Her’ is a story that was ten years in the making.
-A flash of inspiration struck Jonze when he interacted with an AI-powered instant messaging (IM) software in the early 2000s.
+A flash of inspiration struck Jonze when he interacted with AI-powered instant messaging (IM) software in the early 2000s.
 Initially, the software felt exceedingly life-like to Jonze.

 On the experience, Jonze said, “For the first 20 seconds, I had a real buzz.
 Like, whoa, this is trippy.
-And after 20 seconds it quickly fell apart and you realized how it worked.
+And after 20 seconds, it quickly fell apart, and you realized how it worked.
 It was a program.
 The more people that talked to it, the smarter it got.”
 In the vein of the IM software, the movie’s AI, Samantha, also evolves and adapts the more she sees, hears, and interacts with her users.
 Jonze revisited the idea after directing the short film, ‘I’m Here,’ which touches upon the same themes and concepts.

 Jonze found another wellspring of inspiration in long-time collaborator Charlie Kaufman’s writing style for ‘Synecdoche, New York’.
 Kaufman and Jonze had teamed up as writer-director, respectively, for cinematic greats like ‘Being John Malkovich’ and ‘Adaptation.’
 While writing, Jonze modeled Kaufman’s approach of pouring everything he thought, felt, and pondered into the script.
 Jonze’s meditations on the contradictory nature of technology made their way into the script and on the screen.
-Also not to be discounted as a compelling inspiration for ‘Her’ is, strangely, a photograph.
+Also, not to be discounted as a compelling inspiration for ‘Her’ is, strangely, a photograph.

 To be specific, a photo by Todd Hido, artist par excellence.
 On his affinity for the photograph, Jonze confessed that the photo seems like a memory of a random girl in a beautiful forest.
 The photograph is stirringly beautiful; its warm shades, subdued milieu, and overall ambiance bear an uncanny resemblance to the futuristic world Jonze creates.
-Hido’s work of photographic art is also evocative without revealing its subject – similar to how Jonze treats Samantha’s character in ‘Her’.
+Hido’s photographic artwork is also evocative without revealing its subject – similar to how Jonze treats Samantha’s character in ‘Her’.
 Theodore and the viewer can’t help but project their thoughts, needs, and aspirations onto Samantha.
 To design the future, Jonze and production designer K.K.
-Barrett also looked in the past.
+Barrett also looked to the past.

 Read More: Where Was Her (2013) Filmed?